Support that scales without scaling headcount

 - Step 03

-Dench compares the draft to the agent's edits and surfaces patterns to the team lead.
+Dench compares drafts to what agents actually sent and surfaces patterns to the lead.

 - Step 04